 To set up your network configuration, open the AppleTalk control panel to choose the physical network interface you are using.
 (The AppleTalk control panel also contains zone information-a default zone is chosen for you.)
 If you plan to use TCP/IP on your Power Macintosh, you also need to choose settings in the TCP/IP control panel.
-You can set up your connection in two ways: manually, by entering a static Internet address, or automatically by using a network service to connect with a dynamic Internet address.
-Refer to the "Networking & Communications" topic of Macintosh Guide, available in the Guide [2] menu for more information on setting up network configurations.
+You can set up your connection in two ways: manually, by entering a static Internet address, or automatically, by using a network service to connect with a dynamic Internet address.
+To learn more about setting up network configurations, see the information on networking in Macintosh Guide, available in the Guide (2) menu.